Renting terms explained: a glossary for renters

-When you’re looking to rent, and particularly when you get to the point of signing tenancy agreements, you might come into contact with some terms and property jargon you are unfamiliar with.
+When you’re looking to rent, and particularly when you get to the point of signing tenancy agreements, you might come into contact with some terms and property jargon you’re unfamiliar with.

 Arrears

-Rent that is outstanding.
+Arrears refer to rent that is outstanding.
 Arrears may be a full amount for a rental period or in part.
+If you’re struggling to pay rent, it’s always better to talk to the landlord or agent early rather than go quiet.

 AST (Assured Shorthold Tenancy)